Overview – Ifotaka Forest

 Philip is the author of the Insight Guide to Madagascar.

-The Ifotaka Community Forest Reserve is an area made up of a gallery forest and a dry spiny forest in the Mandrare Valley.
-The forests are sacred places to the local Antandroy people, who take visitors on guided nature walks.
-Accommodation is in the all-inclusive Mandrare River Camp, a traditional tented bush camp with excellent service and food.
+Ifotaka Community Forest reserve protects a combination of tamarind gallery forest and spiny forest in the Mandrare River Valley.
+Both forests are sacred to the local Antandroy people, who take visitors on guided walks that offer insights into their culture and a good chance of seeing lemurs.
+The only realistic base for a visit is Mandrare River Camp, a traditional tented camp that operates on an all-inclusive basis.

 High Season July to November (High-season rates apply)